marlonbarrios/marlonbarrios.github.io/README.md

 ## Porfolio Summary

 I am  a software engineer, creative technologist, artist and educator with passion for complexity, networked systems, dance, contemplative practices, and social innovation.
 I danced profesionaly for more than 30 years and started to use computers in my creative work since late 90s.
-As an interdiciplinary artist, I had the freedom of investigating embodied cognition, movement improvisation, awareness practices, interactive multimedia systems, human-computer interaction, aesthetic coding, netwoked sociotechnical systems/bottom-up architectures for creative processes, knowledge transmission and care.
+As an interdiciplinary artist, I had the freedom of investigating embodied cognition, movement improvisation, awareness practices, interactive multimedia systems, human-computer interaction, aesthetic coding, generative AI, netwoked sociotechnical systems/bottom-up architectures for creative processes, knowledge transmission and care.

 I have been interested in creating platforms with a p2p architecture and establishing collaborations.
 I am fascinated by the possibilities of P2P technologies and the blockchain for artictic practices and its implications for governance, ownership, the commons and social change.
 I am the creator of [dance-tech.net and MotionDAO.](https://marlonbarrios.github.io/#web3web-20-online-communities-development).